jimmypocock/vocaltechniquetranslator.com/README.md

 ## Project Structure

 This is a NextJS application with TypeScript that can be deployed to AWS using CDK.
-The project also includes the original single-file HTML version for reference.

 ```
 VocalTechniqueTranslator/